chrisdalke/website/content/contact/index.md

 +++
-Categories = ["Development", "GoLang"]
-Description = ""
-Tags = ["Development", "golang"] date = "2016-10-21T20:13:04-04:00"
-title = "Contact Me"
+title = "Contact Me via Email"
 +++

-My preferred contact method is via email, which you can find listed on my Github profile.
+If you'd like to contact me via email, you can find it listed on my Github profile.
 I am also available via the form below:

 <form name="contact" id="contact" method="POST" data-netlify="true">
   <p>